hufyhang/ribs.js/README.md

     -  `method`: Invoking method (*i.e. 'get', 'post', 'put', 'delete', etc.*).
 * `initialize`: the function that will be executed when a new instance is create by using Ribs.new against this Ribs instance.
 * `defaults`: the default dataset of the instance.
-* `onchange`: the functions that will be autoamatically executed when the specified 'defailts' element is changed.
+* `watch`: the functions that will be autoamatically executed when the specified 'defailts' element is changed.

 Ribs.Model.adopt(`json`)
 ----------------------